-Before the hair transplant surgery, the patients’ hair must be cut 2-3 mm short.
+Before the surgery, hair transplant patients must have their hair cut to about 2-3 mm short.

-The hairs must be extracted from the donor area, and then they have to be implanted to the recipient area – great precision is essential in both phases for the procedure to be successful.
+The hairs must be extracted from the donor area, and then they have to be implanted in the recipient area.

 - without damaging the hairs during the extraction;

 - without damaging the existing hairs in the recipient area;

 - with maximal control over the duration of the surgery and consequently, over the amount of medication necessary;

 - in a way that prevents a handful of problems that might arise with the newly transplanted grafts during the healing period.

 It is not possible to carry out the hair transplant procedure safely and effectively without a haircut before a hair transplant.

 Why is it frightful for many to cut their hair 3mm short?